 Who Should and Should Not Invest in an IRA CD?

 IRA CDs are great for conservative, low-risk investors who want security against their initial capital and a guaranteed yield.
 If you will retire soon or are already retired, you may want to shift some of the nest egg into an IRA CD.
 You will earn a relatively low return, but that could be enough if your goal is just to secure the money you’ve already saved.

 Because IRA CDs offer a relatively low return, they are not ideal for younger investors or people who are just starting to save for retirement.
-Individuals who have decades before they retirement are usually better served a diverse portfolio.
+Individuals who have decades before they retire are usually better served with a diverse portfolio.

 You should also avoid an IRA CD if you will need to use the money that you invest.
 Withdrawing money early from a CD is not a good idea because of the early withdrawal penalties.

 As we mentioned, you can use any CD in an IRA, but some banks have created special CDs for the express purpose of growing retirement savings.
 They usually offer more favorable terms in exchange for more restricted accessibility (i.e. longer terms).
 Here are some IRA CDs that you should consider:

 - Capital One: Capital One‘s 360 IRA is an option if you already have another 360 savings or investment account.
 Savings in a 360 IRA are placed in both CDs and cash savings.
 A 360 IRA is available as a traditional or Roth IRA and as an individual or joint account.
 There are no account fees or minimums.